 - Press the Enter key on the keyboard.

 - Press Esc twice.
-The first press will finish creating the curve inside the object.
+The first press will finish creating the curve within the object.
 That is, you can continue clicking and create another line within the same layer.
-The second press of Esc will cause Figma to exit editing.
+The second press of Esc will make Figma exit editing.

-As you can see, our curve turned out awkward.
-To smooth the line, instead of clicking during creation, you need to hold down the left mouse button and move it until you get the desired shape.
+As you can see, our curve turned out to be clumsy.
+To smooth the line, instead of clicking during the creation process, you need to hold down the left mouse button and move it until you get the desired shape.
 Then release the left mouse button.

 With this technique, you can draw smooth lines.
 At first, it may seem like a difficult task, but with practice, you will realize that it is quite convenient.
 Plus, you can always edit the vector shape, which will be explained below.

-In addition, you can create closed shapes, where the first and last points coincide.
+In addition, you can create closed shapes when the first and last points coincide.
 This will allow you to fill closed areas later.

-As I mentioned earlier, with curves, you can draw anything you want.
-I know that a circle is not the most complex shape possible, but it is a good exercise for a beginner.
-Moreover, we need to practice constructing smooth and closed shapes.
+As I mentioned earlier, with curves you can draw anything you want.
+I know that a circle is not the most complex shape possible, but it's a good exercise for beginners.
+Moreover, we need to practice constructing smooth and closed figures.
 To simplify the task, I drew a helper grid.
-The thing is, when drawing a perfect circle, you need to mark points at equal distances and with identical smoothing degrees.
+The point is that when drawing a perfect circle, you need to mark points at equal distances and with identical degrees of smoothing.
 Let's get started.

 Remember that you need to create points by holding down the left button and moving the cursor.
-You should only release the left button at the moment you are satisfied with the curvature of the line.
+You should only release the left button when you are satisfied with the curve of the line.
 Set aside at least 10 minutes to practice drawing smooth contours to get accustomed.

 As with primitives, you can change the proportions of vector objects simply by selecting them and dragging any of the corners or sides.
-But the editing possibilities don't end here, you can:
+But the editing capabilities do not end here, you can:

 - Add more lines